Ierofantis/Vessel_Tracking/readme.md

   - .env example rename it to .env
   - From the command line navigate to you project and enter : php artisan import:ships-positions.That command will import the positions of vessels to your mongodb
-  - After that enter:
+  - Start the server with:

 ```sh
    php -S localhost:8000 -t public
 ```
-   To start the server

  - The routes are (Ideally I would use swagger): http://localhost:8000/vessels => fetch the document raw http://localhost:8000/vessels?mmsi=247039300 => fetch data with specific mmsi http://localhost:8000/vessels?mmsi=247039300,311486000 => fetch data with various mmsi http://localhost:8000/vessels?timestamp=1372700100 => fetch data with specific timestamp
  - I have written tests that covers some cases for all the routes.
 To run the asssertions enter:

  ```sh
    ./vendor/bin/phpunit Tests/TestQueries
 ```

 My Work exists in:

  -  Console/Commands/ShipsPositionsImport.php